 Once the inputs have been checked and found to be okay, the ephemeris can be generated.
-This will take the form of text in the browser window which should be saved to a text file.
-This can then be read into the Science Goal or SB.
+This will take the form of text in the browser window which can be downloaded as a text file and then read into the Science Goal or SB.